newchuyalong/libgdx-learning/Particle-editor.md

 java -cp gdx.jar;gdx-natives.jar;gdx-backend-lwjgl.jar;gdx-backend-lwjgl-natives.jar;extensions\gdx-tools\gdx-tools.jar com.badlogic.gdx.tools.particleeditor.ParticleEditor
 ```

+On Linux or Mac, simply replace the semicolons with colons and the backslashes with forward slashes.

 Click this image for the JWS, though this is not as up to date as running from source or from gdx-tools.jar:

 ![](http://libgdx.googlecode.com/svn/jws/particleeditor.jpg)